- Researching trends and possibilities that may affect your business allows you to plan and act strategically.

 As an entrepreneur, you can try to predict how your products or services will resonate with the public.
 However, there will always be factors outside of your control affecting how your business operates.
-One method for discovering and quantifying those factors is the PEST analysis.
+A PEST analysis is one method for discovering and quantifying those factors.

-PEST is an acronym for political, economic, social and technological.
+"PEST" is an acronym for "political, economic, social and technological."
 It's a way of understanding how external forces impact your business.
-It was created by Harvard professor Francis Aguilar in 1967.
-It should be included in every business plan, in addition to a SWOT analysis, as it is part of risk management and strategy design.
+This concept was created by Harvard professor Francis Aguilar in 1967.
+It should be included in every business plan, in addition to a SWOT analysis, because it is an essential component of risk management and strategy design.

 According to Donna Lubrano, senior advisor at Northeastern University, the political environment is an analysis of what politics is doing to the business world.

-Government regulations and legal issues affect a company's ability to be profitable and successful, and this factor looks at how that can happen.
-Issues that must be considered include tax guidelines, copyright and property law enforcement, political stability, trade regulations, social and environmental policy, employment laws and safety regulations.
-Companies should also consider their local and federal power structure, and discuss how anticipated shifts in power could affect their business.
+Government regulations and legal issues affect a company's ability to be profitable and successful, and the political environment factor looks at how that can happen.
+Issues such as tax guidelines, copyright and property law enforcement, political stability, trade regulations, social and environmental policy, employment laws, and safety regulations should all be considered.
+Companies should also weigh their local and federal power structure and discuss how anticipated shifts in power could affect their business.

 E – Economic

-The economic factor examines outside economic issues that can play a role in a company's success.
-For this analysis, look at interest rates, exchange inflation, unemployment, gross domestic product, credit availability and rise and fall of the middle class.
-Lubrano noted it's important to look at what the Fed is doing in terms of the tax rate as "this is what your pocketbook/wallet lives on every day."
+The economic factor examines outside economic issues that play a role in a company's success.
+Look at interest rates, exchange inflation, unemployment, gross domestic product, credit availability and rise and fall of the middle class.
+Lubrano noted it's important to look at what the Fed is doing in terms of the tax rate, as "this is what your pocketbook/wallet lives on every day."

 S – Social

-With the social factor, a business can analyze the socioeconomic environment of the given industry's market to understand how consumer needs are shaped and what brings them to the market for a purchase.
-Among the items that should be examined are demographics, population growth rates, age distribution, attitudes toward work and job market trends.
+Analyze the socioeconomic environment of the given industry's market to understand how consumer needs are shaped and what brings them to the market for a purchase.
+Examine demographics, population growth rates, age distribution, attitudes toward work and job market trends.

-Technology plays a huge part in business, and it can impact it either negatively or positively.
-With the introduction of new products, new technologies and services, a certain marketplace can have a tough time adjusting so it's important to assess the technology from all angles.
+Technology plays a huge part in business.
+With the introduction of new products, new technologies and new services, your marketplace could have a tough time adjusting, so it's important to assess technology from all angles.

-Specific items that need to be scrutinized include, but are not limited to, government spending on technological research, the life cycle of current technology, the role of the internet and how any changes to it may play out, and the impact of potential information technology changes.
+Specific items to scrutinize include, but are not limited to: government spending on technological research, the life cycle of current technology, the role of the internet and how any changes to it may play out, and the impact of potential information technology changes.

-A similar and related analysis, called PESTLE, includes two more factors: Legal and Environmental.
-For the legal factor, a company should examine how legal changes and interpretations could impact a company, directly or indirectly, according to Daniel Feiman, managing director at Build It Backwards.
+A similar analysis, PESTLE, includes two more factors: Legal and Environmental (or Ethics).
+For the legal factor, you should examine how legal changes and interpretations could directly or indirectly impact your company, according to Daniel Feiman, managing director of consulting firm Build It Backwards.
 He advised including changes in laws, global law conflicts and Supreme Court decisions in this portion of the analysis.

 For the environmental portion of the analysis, Feiman said to look at environmental evolutions and regulations to determine how they could impact a business.
 Look closely at ecological regulations and restrictions as well as endangered species.